| CVE |

 | Stack-based buffer overflow in CFNetwork in Apple iOS before 4 on the iPhone and iPod touch allows remote attackers to execute arbitrary code or cause a denial of service (application crash) via vectors related to URL handling. |

-| ImageIO in Apple iOS before 4 on the iPhone and iPod touch allows remote attackers to execute arbitrary code or cause a denial of service (memory corruption and application crash) via a crafted JPEG image. |
+| Double free vulnerability in WebKit in Apple iOS before 4.1 on the iPhone and iPod touch allows remote attackers to execute arbitrary code or cause a denial of service (application crash) via vectors related to the rendering of an inline element. |

-| Safari in Apple iOS before 4 on the iPhone and iPod touch does not properly implement the Accept Cookies preference, which makes it easier for remote web servers to track users via a cookie. |
+| FaceTime in Apple iOS before 4.1 on the iPhone and iPod touch does not properly handle invalid X.509 certificates, which allows man-in-the-middle attackers to redirect calls via a crafted certificate. |